 This issue is even bigger for shy cats.
 They don’t like to be picked up and held by someone they don’t trust.
 It makes them feel anxious and imprisoned.
 So the most important thing to be mindful of when you want to build trust with a cat: felines can only learn to relax around you when they get to make their own decisions.

 3. Body language

-Punishing bad behavior, on the other hand, is rarely effective, and this is sadly where a lot of people go wrong.
+Punishing bad behavior, on the other hand, is rarely effective.
+And this is sadly where many people go wrong.
 You may think you are teaching your cat how to behave, but all it does is add to the confusion and stress.
 Enforcing boundaries in a loving way is much more productive, and will certainly lead to more confidence and a better relationship with your cat.

 6. Affectionate cuddles

 Cuddles and strokes make everything better!
 Once you learn how to pet your kitty in its favorite spots, you can bet it will be back soon enough to cuddle some more.

 - Trailing a cat’s back with your hand

 - Rubbing the jawline (most cats love it!)

 - Gently rubbing the neck

 7. Be patient